What Does It Mean to Become a Member?

 - Capacity-building training on critical mining and sustainable development issues

-- Individualized technical assistance to developing country governments requiring training or guidance on particular topics.
+- Individualized technical assistance for developing country governments requiring training or guidance on particular topics.

 How to Become a Member

-To become a member, a country sends the Secretariat (now in Canada) a confirmation of acceptance of the Rules of Procedure.
-In that notification, each interested country is invited to designate one contact in the ministry or agency with primary responsibility for the development of the mining, minerals or metals sector as the national focal point for this forum.
+To become a member, a country sends the Secretariat (now in Canada) a confirmation of acceptance of the Rules of Procedure, available in English, French or Spanish.
+In that notification, each interested country is invited to designate one contact in the ministry or agency with primary responsibility for the development of the mining, minerals, or metals sector as the national focal point for this forum.

 According to the Rules of Procedures a member of the forum may withdraw at any time by giving written notice of withdrawal to the Secretariat.

-Nation states interested in becoming a member of IGF should contact the Secretariat:
+Nation states interested in becoming an IGF member should contact the Secretariat:

 Ottawa, Ontario Canada K1P 5Z9